Eni (letter)

 In the system of Georgian numerals, it has a value of 5.

 Eni commonly represents the mid front unrounded vowel //e̞//, like between the pronunciation of e in "embassy" and the pronunciation of e in "bed" (General Australian).
 It is typically romanized with the letter E.

+An additional mkhedruli eni letter, ე̄ with a macron is used in Svan language.